aaron-jack-manning/forest/README.md

-# Tree
+# Forest

-A Rust implementation of a (modified and simplified) version of GNU tree tool.

-Just like with GNU tree, just run `tree` to see the structure of the current directory.
+A simple Rust command line program which generates a tree file structure at the current directory.